isomerpages/mlaw-acd/_regulated-dealers/1-registration.md

 **Illustration:**
 Regulated dealer "ABC Pte Ltd" has two places of business:

-1. one flagship jewellery outlet in Marina Bay Sands; and
+1. One flagship jewellery outlet in Marina Bay Sands; and
-2. one jewellery outlet in Bugis.
+2. One jewellery outlet in Bugis.

 ABC Pte Ltd applies for a Class B Certificate of Registration.